 The PhD requires 14 graduate courses for students entering with a B.A.
 Eight of those must be taken[EG1] within the department.
 The remaining six maybe taken in other departments.
 Students may take up to two independent study courses; additional independent studies may be approved by the Director of Graduate Studies (DGS).
-Students who enter with the M.A. only need to complete 10 graduate courses; provided that 4 of their previous graduate courses are in the field of study or a closely related field.
+Students who enter with the M.A. only need to complete 10 graduate courses provided that 4 of their previous graduate courses are in the field of study or a closely related field.
 Of those 10 courses, at least six must be taken within the Romance Studies Department; the others can be taken in other departments.
-Students who wish to pursue this option need the approval of the DGS.
+Students who wish to pursue this accelerated option need the approval of the DGS.
 Required courses for all doctoral tracks include ROMST501S: Methods and Theories of Romance Studies and ROMST700: Theories and Techniques of Teaching Foreign Languages.